The Iran Flag, standard, or as it is called in old Persian, “Derafsh”, has a long and interesting history.

 Iran Flag History: Derafsh Kaviani

 In the Shahname (The Book of Kings), an epic poem written by the Persian poet Ferdowsi between 977 and 1010 CE, there is a story of a blacksmith (Kaveh Ahanger) who leads an uprising against “Zahak”, the tyrant ruler and antagonist of the poem.
 The blacksmith puts his leather apron on a spear and “Freydon”, the good king, covers it with a thin layer of silk, ornaments, and jewels.
-This became the basics of the “Derafsh Kaviani” flag, which features a four-pointed star in the center, representing the four corners of the world.
+This became the basics of the “Derafsh Kaviani” flag, which features a four-pointed star in the centre, representing the four corners of the world.

 “Derafsh Kaviani” is a symbol of good against evil, light against darkness in the belief of Iranians.
 Accordingly, you see it being carried by men and women in the current uprising of Iranians against the tyrannic Islamic Republic.